nielsenjared/nielsenjared.github.io/content/blog/algorithm-binary-search/index.md

 Do you see a pattern?

-Before we address iteration, et's translate these conditionals to pseudocode:
+Before we implement our `while` iteration, let's translate these conditionals to pseudocode:
 ```
 INPUT arr, num